oroinc/OroCRMDotmailerBundle/Resources/doc/api/campaign.md

 ### get

-Retrieve a specific Dotmailer campaign status record.
+Retrieve a specific dotdigital campaign status record.

-Describes the progress of sending a Dotmailer campaign.
+Describes the progress of sending a dotdigital campaign.

 ### get_list

-Retrieve a collection of Dotmailer campaign status records.
+Retrieve a collection of dotdigital campaign status records.

-Describes the progress of sending a Dotmailer campaign.
+Describes the progress of sending a dotdigital campaign.